amantewary/Elo-Community-Based-Product-Reviewing-Android-Application/README.md

 #### Bonus Functionality
 - The app allows the user to rate the reviews of another user.
 (Completed)
 - The app allows the user to send messages to another user.
 (Completed)
-- The app allows the user to search other users using their nickname.
-(In Progress)
+- The app allows the user to search other users.
+(Completed)
 - The app allows the user to navigate using gestures within the app.
 (Completed)
 - The app allows the user to comment on reviews of another user.
 (Completed)